A Pretty Penny

 Jimmy stared at him, saying nothing.
 And then, calmly reached into the breast pocket of his black bomber jacket and pulled out a silencer.
 A fucking silencer.
 I felt dizzy.

 The bodyguards eyes widened.
-Jimmy then pointed the now silenced weapon at the bodyguards left foot and fired two muffled shots.
+Jimmy pointed the now silenced weapon at the bodyguards left foot and fired two muffled shots.
 The bodyguard cried out and fell to his ass on the floor.
 Startled, I raised my own hands and ducked my head.

 ‘What the fuck!’ screamed the bodyguard, staring wildly at his foot.